nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `del -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

-* Deletes the student at the specified student index from the lesson at the specified lesson index.
+* Deletes the students at the specified student indexes from the lessons at the specified lesson indexes.
 * The index refers to the index number shown in the displayed student list and lesson list.
 * The index must be a **positive integer** 1, 2, 3, ...
 * Multiple indexes are allowed for both students and lessons if you would like to remove multiple students from multiple lessons at one go.